2014–15 Central Arkansas Sugar Bears basketball team

 The 2014–15 Central Arkansas Sugar Bears basketball team represented the University of Central Arkansas during the 2014–15 NCAA Division I women's basketball season.
-The Bears were led by third year head coach Sandra Rushing and play their home games at the Farris Center.
-They are members of the Southland Conference.
-The Sugar Bears entered the 2015 Southland Conference women's basketball tournament as the seventh seed and were paired against the sixth seeded Northwestern State Lady Demon's.
+The Bears were led by third-year head coach Sandra Rushing and played their home games at the Farris Center.
+They were members of the Southland Conference.
+The Sugar Bears entered the 2015 Southland Conference women's basketball tournament as the seventh seed, and were paired against the sixth seeded Northwestern State Lady Demons.
 The team's season ended with a 49–63 tournament game loss to the Lady Demons.
-The Sugar Bears final 2014–15 overall record was 17–14 while the conference record was 10–8.
+The Sugar Bears' final 2014–15 overall record was 17–14, while their conference record was 10–8.